 Independent front suspension has been around for a long time.
 The comfort and level of steering control under variable road conditions is far superior to that of solid axle front suspensions.

-On this type of setup each wheel is independently connected to the frame using a steering knuckle (spindle), the control arms themselves plus upper and lower ball joints on each side.
+On this type of setup each wheel is independently connected to the frame using a steering knuckle often called a spindle.
+The control arms themselves plus upper and lower ball joints on each side connect to the spindle.
 A wheel spindle and a steering knuckle are one and the same part that performs two operations.

 Wheels attach to the spindle through wheel bearings.
 The steering knuckle is connected to the control arm at the upper and lower ball joints.
 Ball joints allow the steering knuckle or spindle to move left or right while maintaining alignment settings and rigidity.